Skip to main content

 Data Freshness

 Threat intelligence feeds are ingested on a continuous schedule.
 Most blocklists and abuse feeds refresh every 15–60 minutes.
-Scanner-based sources (VirusTotal, Google Safe Browsing) are queried on-demand per lookup request with Redis caching (TTL: 1 hour for clean, 15 minutes for malicious).
+Scanner-based sources (Google Safe Browsing) are queried on-demand per lookup request with short-lived intelligence caching to keep reports fast and fresh.

 CVE data is synchronized from NVD, CISA KEV, OpenCVE, CERT-FR, MSRC, GitHub Security Advisories, and FIRST EPSS every 6 hours.
 EPSS scores are updated daily from FIRST.org.